PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 The adjacent 218-line rank-3-to-NHWC reshape helper, 293-line attention
 Gather/Transpose/Reshape cleanup, and 190-line attention pre-projection rank- lift remain intentionally unchanged under their recorded no-owner decisions.
+The adjacent 145-line
-Resume by inventorying the 363-line `_optimize_batchmatmul_reshape_se_nhwc_chains` compatibility helper, its existing direct fixture, production positions, and short zero-SWAP model ownership before choosing the next mechanical boundary; no broad conversion sweep is implied by this checkpoint.
+`_optimize_batchmatmul_transpose_input_to_adj_flags` helper currently has no dedicated public fixture.
+Resume by inventorying its real-model ownership and existing indirect coverage before deciding whether it has enough evidence for mechanical extraction; no broad conversion sweep is implied by this checkpoint.